bastosdiegol/gdp-6019-project3/README.md

-# Media Fundamentals Project 2
+# Graphics and Game Engine Final Exam Presentation

-This solution was created using Visual Studio Community 2019 Version 16 Toolset v142.
+This solution was created using Visual Studio Community 2022 Version 17 Toolset v143.

 The project is currently configured to be build in Debug and Release mode, both on x64 architecture.